molomby/mol-backup-manager/README.md

 ## 4. Create your config.yml

 The config structure is largely documented in the example configs provided; either `config-example-win.yaml` or `config-example-linux.yaml` depending on your platform.

-These configs are equivilant, they dother than the sample paths given.
 Create a copy of the relevant example named config.yaml and populate it with your details.

 ### Email